 Play it.
 You don’t need to beat it, you don’t even have to enjoy it.
 Knowing the pain is something I think is beneficial, though.
 History and perspective.

 Buyer’s Guide: NES game.
-Mega Man Anniversary Collection (PS2, Xbox, GC).
+Mega Man Anniversary Collection (PS2, PS4, Xbox, Xbox One, GC, Switch).
 Virtual Console.
 PSN.
 Cell phones.
 The usual.

 2 Victories of My Own Choosing out of 5